 US Families Sued For Free Movie Downloads – Talk with your children, Avoid being sued

 Each year, thousands of people are sued by movie companies for “free movie” downloads.
 Whether by using BitTorrent software or a streaming app or website, your children’s internet activities can land you in federal court defending against a copyright infringement lawsuit.
+Popcorn Time and Showbox are two popular streaming apps that are getting people into legal trouble.

 For many years now, my law firm has defended internet users targeted in lawsuits filed by movie companies.
 Time and time again, these copyright infringement lawsuits targeted the internet subscriber as the defendant.
 But, even when the movie was in fact illegally downloaded, the culprit was often the son or daughter of the internet subscriber.
 And Mom or Dad was then the legal target, facing a federal copyright infringement lawsuit.
 My hope is to raise awareness of the problem to stop parents from being sued for the children’s and friends internet activities.